phac-nml/sequenoscope/README.md

     zcat file1.fastq.gz file2.fastq.gz > combined.fastq.gz

-uncompress:

-    gzip -d combined.fastq.gz
+sequenoscope now supports gzip files, so you can directly run your gzip file in sequenoscope

 #### Paired End Read Sets
 Typically, paired end read sets will have a forward and a reverse compliment FASTQ that are compressed.
-Use these steps to uncompress them:
+Use these steps to run them:

-if the files are compressed, you can uncompress them as follows:

-    gzip -d Illumina_file_R1.fastq.gz

-and

-    gzip -d Illumina_file_R2.fastq.gz

 You should end up with two FASTQ files such as `Illumina_file_R1.fastq` and `Illumina_file_R2.fastq`which can then be run through sequenoscope ``analyze`` module like this: